datanautsuk/font-awesome-pro-sass/README.md

-# FontAwesome::Sass
+# FontAwesomePro::Sass

 [![Gem Version](https://badge.fury.io/rb/font-awesome-sass.svg)](https://badge.fury.io/rb/font-awesome-sass)

-'font-awesome-sass' is a Sass-powered version of [FontAwesome](http://fortawesome.github.io/Font-Awesome/) for your Ruby projects and plays nicely with
+'font-awesome-pro-sass' is a Sass-powered version of [FontAwesome](http://fortawesome.github.io/Font-Awesome/) for your Ruby projects and plays nicely with
  Ruby on Rails, Compass, Sprockets, etc.

  Refactored to support more Ruby environments with code and documentation humbly used from the excellent [bootstrap-sass](https://github.com/twbs/bootstrap-sass) project by the Bootstrap team

+ ## Added support for 'Font Awesome 5 Pro'

+Whilst this gem does not distribute the pro fonts, it does define all the styles that would be available if you were using Pro.
+However you will have to add the pro fonts themselves to your own project.

 ## Breaking Changes